Birding with Native Plants

 Tufted Titmouse

-Cedar Waxwing enjoying the berries from an Eastern Red Cedar
+Cedar Waxwing enjoying the berries on Eastern Red Cedar

 Female Northern Cardinal in winter